 Drugs.
-We, or a manufacturer of a chemotherapy agent, must obtain FDA pre-marketing approval of a supplemental or original new drug application for a chemotherapy product providing for its use with the Delcath system before the system may be marketed in the United States to deliver that agent to the liver or any other site.
-We have budgeted the coverage of the filing costs associated with obtaining such approval which, after it has been obtained, would not have a negative effect on the manufacturers of doxorubicin.
+We, or a manufacturer of a chemotherapy agent, must obtain FDA pre-marketing approval of a supplemental or original new drug application for a chemotherapy product providing for its use with the

+Delcath system before the system may be marketed in the United States to deliver that agent to the liver or any other site.
+The FDA-approved labeling for doxorubicin does not provide for its delivery with the Delcath system.
+We must obtain aproval of a new drug application for that purpose or partner with the holder of an approved new drug application for doxorubicin to make this change to the labeling of doxorubicin.
+We are seeking to partner with a drug company for this purpose, but we have no assurance that we will find a partner or that the FDA will approve the application.
+If this approval is obtained, it would not have a negative effect on the manufacturers of doxorubicin.
 Rather, they will have the opportunity to expand the use of the drug as a result of changing their label to include the Delcath labeling.

 Clinical trials to support the relabeling of doxorubicin to provide for its use with the Delcath system must be conducted in accordance with the FDA's investigational new drug regulations.
 Phase III clinical trial protocols have been approved by the FDA under the Company's investigational new drug application.
-FDA regulations also require that prior to initiating the trials the sponsor of the trials obtain investigational review board approval from each investigational site that will conduct the trials.
+FDA regulations also require that prior to initiating the trials the sponsor of the trials obtain institutional review board approval from each investigational site that will conduct the trials.
 We have identified ten medical centers that have expressed an interest in conducting the trials.
-The investigational review boards at two of these medical centers have given their approval to have the clinical trials conducted at their institutions.
-We are seeking the approval of investigational review boards at additional medical centers by assembling and providing them with information with respect to the trials.
+The institutional review boards at two of these medical centers have given their approval to have the clinical trials conducted at their institutions.
+We are seeking the approval of institutional review boards at additional medical centers by assembling and providing them with information with respect to the trials.